The gums swell and bleed, the breath smells bad, and teeth become loose.

-The early symptoms of periodontitis are tender, swollen, bleeding, and red gums and bad breath (halitosis Bad Breath Bad breath is a frequent or persistent unpleasant odor to the breath.
+The early symptoms of periodontitis are tender, swollen, bleeding, and red gums and bad breath ( halitosis Bad Breath Bad breath is a frequent or persistent unpleasant odor to the breath.
 Certain diseases produce substances that are detectable on the breath, but these odors are typically mild and not considered... read more ).
 As more and more bone is lost, the teeth loosen and shift position, and chewing becomes painful.
 Frequently, the front teeth tilt outward.
-Periodontitis usually does not cause pain unless an infection, such as a collection of pus (abscess) forms in a pocket, the teeth loosen enough to move while chewing, or the person has periodontitis caused by human immunodeficiency virus.
+Periodontitis usually does not cause pain unless an infection forms a collection of pus (abscess) in a pocket, the teeth loosen enough to move while chewing, or the periodontitis affects a person having human immunodeficiency virus infection.

 Diagnosis of Periodontitis

 A dentist's evaluation

 To diagnose periodontitis, dentists inspect the teeth and measure the depth of the pockets in the gums with a thin probe.
 X-rays are taken to see how much bone has been lost.

 Treatment of risk factors

 People who have risk factors, such as poor oral hygiene, diabetes, and smoking, should receive treatment for these risk factors.
 Treatment of risk factors increases the success of the dentist's treatments of periodontitis.